Professor John Denton

 After earning his Ph.D. in the UK in 1967, John was a lecturer at the University of East Africa, Kenya.
 He returned to the UK in 1969 and worked at the Central Electricity Generating Board, the main UK electricity utility.

 In 1977 John became a lecturer at the University of Cambridge, based at the Whittle Laboratory.
 He undertook research on the aerodynamics of gas and steam turbines and continued the development of numerical methods, which became widely adopted around the world.
 He also supervised much experimental work.

 John was promoted to Reader in 1989, Professor in 1991 and was Director of the Whittle Laboratory from 1984 to 1990 and again from 1999 to 2005.
 He retired from the University of Cambridge in 2005, but continues working as a consultant, and developing and using numerical methods.

-Graham is the Mitsubishi Heavy Industries Lecturer in Turbomachinery at the University of Cambridge.
+Graham is a Professor of Computational Aerothermal Design at the University of Cambridge.

 He obtained his MEng degree from Cambridge in 1997 and since then he has been based at the Whittle Laboratory, first during a PhD project, then as the Rolls-Royce turbines Research Fellow and now as a University Lecturer.

 With strong links with industry Graham's work is grounded by real-world experiences and design challenges.
 His research is focused on the three-dimensional design of turbomachinery and on the computational methods required to achieve it.

 Tobias is a Director of Turbostream Ltd. He obtained his MEng degree in 2007 and his PhD in 2012, both from the University of Cambridge.
 From 2012 to 2014 he was a Research Fellow at the Whittle Laboratory, where his research focused on how to best use emerging multi-core architectures for scientific computing.